Why BIM clash detection is so important?

 BIM clash detection

 When BIM clash detection is implemented, a master model of the proposed structure is analyzed to verify the reserved floor space of all system equipment and the required X,Y,Z space coordinates of all pipe, duct work, cable trays, or +4″conduit associated with each system.
-In the past, systems coordination was a tedious and time-consuming process that was prone to human error.
+In the past, systems design coordination was a tedious and time-consuming process that was prone to human error.
 Today’s BIM clash detection software allows for an easier method to assess and resolve design decisions when an interference is detected.

 Let's get you started